-Most Fort Lauderdale drug possession penalties include a suspension of the individual’s driver’s license for 12 to 24 months by the Florida Department of Motor Vehicles.
+Most drug possession penalties in Fort Lauderdale include a suspension of the individual’s driver’s license for 12 to 24 months by the Florida Department of Motor Vehicles.
 There are opportunities for the individual to get a hardship license during that period of time, but that is one of the ramifications of a drug-related conviction in Fort Lauderdale.
-A felony conviction can become an employment issue as well as an issue for government security clearances, any type of federal assistance and housing.
+A Felony conviction can become an employment issue as well as an issue for government security clearances, any type of federal assistance and housing.
 A conviction for this offense means loss of an individual’s civil rights such as the right to own or possess a firearm and right to vote.

 Availability of Diversion or Alternative Sentencing Programs

 There are different Diversion Programs available to an individual depending on whether the offense is considered a Misdemeanor or a Felony.
 In the Misdemeanor realm, there is a program called the Misdemeanor Diversion Program, formerly referred to as Pretrial Intervention (PTI).
 PTI is now the Felony equivalent of the First Offender Diversion Program.

 There are Alternative Sentencing Programs depending on how many points an individual has on their Sentencing Guideline Score Sheet.
 If it is under 60 points, there are sentencing alternatives.
 If an individual finishes their case in Drug Court, their charges can be dismissed.
 The individual also has the potential to attend Drug Court, which is a more therapeutic approach that includes more counseling, testing, and intervention.